trixi-framework/TrixiBottomTopography.jl/docs/src/function.md

 spline_struct = BicubicBSpline(data; end_condition = "not-a-knot", smoothing_factor = 9999)
 ```

-To define the B-spline interpolation function with respect to a variables `x` and `y`,
+To define the B-spline interpolation function for variables `x` and `y`,
-we use the `spline_interpolation` function which for the two dimensional case.
+we use the `spline_interpolation` function for the two dimensional case.
 This functionality is implemented as [`spline_interpolation(bilinear_struct, x, y)`](https://trixi-framework.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.spline_interpolation-Tuple{BilinearBSpline,%20Any,%20Any})
 and [`spline_interpolation(bicubic_struct, x, y)`](https://trixi-framework.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.spline_interpolation-Tuple{BicubicBSpline,%20Any,%20Any}).